ufechner7/KiteModels.jl/docs/src/examples.md

 cd test
 julia --project="."
 ```
-With the last command we told julia to create a new project in the current directory.
+With the last command, we told Julia to create a new project in the current directory.

 Then we add the three required packages to our new project.
 By pressing the key "]"
 we enter the package manager mode where we can add or delete packages.